someday55/someday55/README.md

-#### 🏫 I'm majoring Information and Communication Engineering in Inha University.
+#### 🏫 I'm majoring Electrical and Computer Engineering in Inha University.

-#### 💬 I'm a keen learner and am currently interested in Biology and Homomorphic encryption.
+#### 💬 I'm a keen learner and am currently interested in Homomorphic encryption and Biology.

 #### 🔑 My Tech Stack: